 After signing a record deal with Ruf Records in March of 2018, Jeremiah immediately went to Texas to record his debut Ruf Records release, Straitjacket, with BMA award winning Mike Zito producing.
 Straitjacket debuted #1 on iTunes New Blues Releases and #6 on Billboard Blues Album Chart and has been in the top of the Roots Music Report ever since.
 After a European tour with Mike Zito in the Beginning of 2019 and then followed by a Northeastern USA tour with Zito again, Johnson has truly electrified a whole new audience.

-Johnson released, "Heavens to Betsy", his 2nd Ruf Records Release on February 14th 2020!
-Johnson will be touring with the Ruf Records Blues Caravan 2020 and separately with his band though out 2020.
-With 70+ dates in Europe, the Legendary Blues Cruise and many top festivals already in the books, 2020 is going to be the year of Jeremiah Johnson.
+Johnson released, "Heavens to Betsy", his 2nd Ruf Records Release on February 14th, 2020.
+Johnson started out 2020 touring with the Ruf Records Blues Caravan 2020 and separately with his band though out 2020.
+Then the Covid-19 Pandemic shut down the industry worldwide.